Below you’ll find a complete list of all Dota Underlords items with information and tips about each one.

 Same logic as for Claymore – it provides a good survivability boost in the early game, but the flat HP increase doesn’t scale well into the late game because heroes receive a lot of HP with upgrades anyway.
 Like Claymore, it’s pretty decent in the early game.

 Available on loot rounds 2, 3, 10, 15, 20.

-Not as game-breaking as the items to the left, but much, much more versatile.
+Not game-breaking, but very versatile.
 It’s a free frontline unit with instant crowd control.
 There are very, very few situations in which Target Buddy isn’t useful.
 Moreover, its impact skyrockets on lineups that have frontline problems (Hunters, Mages, even Assassins).

 Arcane Boots: “When equipped hero